PI Competition 2023 Frequently Asked Questions

 What will be done in the time in which the tests are graded?

 Between approximately 1:00 and 2:30, the PI committee grades the tests.
 During this time, students are welcome to participate in math activities around the cafeteria and auditorium.
-All students are welcome to participate, and there will be candy available to the winners as a prize.
+There will be candy available to the winners as a prize.

 When is registration due?

 We hope you are able to attend!
 Please contact us at email@example.com, visit our Facebook page, or call/text Ben Cherek (Student Organizer) at 850-974-6643 if you have any questions that are not answered here.
 We look forward to seeing you on March 5th, 2022!